Qi Xi, the Double Seventh Festival

 This day gradually became a festival for young women.
 For over two thousand of years, they had special activities and competitions on this day, demonstrating their skilful hands and praying to Zhi Nü to grant their wishes.

-If you’d like to make a connection between Chinese and English, in English, the star Niu Lang became is called Altair, and the star Zhi Nü became is called Vega.
-The mighty river which separates the two stars is Yinhe (银河), literally means “the silver river”, is the Milky Way in English.
+In English, the star Niu Lang became is called Altair, and the star Zhi Nü became is Vega.
+The mighty river is Yinhe (银河), literally means “the silver river”, which is the Milky Way.

 Queqiao (鹊桥), the Magpie Bridge, originally a fluid place for Niu Lang and Zhi Nü to meet once a year, has been turned into a reality.
 It is the name for a Chinese relay satellite in support of the moon landing.